johnfmorton/Pic-Puller-for-Instagram/picpuller_docs.md

 Tags returned in a successful Expression Engine loop:
 ig_status: “true” or “false” — “true” when valid results returned
+ig_type: returns "image" or "video"
-ig_media_id: the Instagram unique media ID for the image
+ig_media_id: the Instagram unique media ID for the image or video
 ig_created_time: time stamp of image creation time, Unix timestamp formatted
 ig_link: URL of the images homepage on Instagram
 ig_caption: The caption provided by the author.
 Note, it may be ig_left untitled which will return an empty string.
 ig_thumbnail: URL to image, sized 150x150
 ig_low_resolution: URL to image, sized 306x306
 ig_standard_resolution: URL to image, sized 612x612
+ig_video_low_resolution: URL to video, sized 480x480
+ig_video_standard_resolution: URL to video, sized 640x640
 ig_latitude: latitude data, if available
 ig_longitude: longitude data, if available
 ig_next_max_id: an integer, provided by Instagram, used to return the next set in the same series of images.
 Pass this value into the max_id parameter of the loop to get the next page of results.